How Does the Diaphragm Muscle Help You Breathe?

 1. INHALE: When you inhale, the diaphragm muscle contracts (squeezes) and moves down.
 This makes the space inside your chest bigger, so air gets pulled into your lungs.

 2. EXHALE: When you exhale, the diaphragm muscle relaxes and moves back up.
-This makes the space inside your chest smaller, so air gets pushed out of your lungs.
+This makes the space inside your chest smaller, pushing air out of your lungs.

 • HICCUPS – Hic!
 Hic!
 Every now and then, the diaphragm gets confused and moves at the wrong time.
 Oops!
 When you get hiccups, your diaphragm is squeezing in between your breaths, instead of squeezing when you breathe in.